Telephone Icon 01494 778787

 3. Soft door close recommendations

-If the door is going into any glass, whether it’s surrounding the door on all 3 sides or only on one/either side, please note that you may need a door closer to reduce shuddering in the glass every time the door is closed.
+If the door is going into any glass, whether it’s surrounding the door on all three sides or only on one side, you may need a door closer to reduce shuddering in the glass every time the door is shut.
 Anything over 500mm of glass on either side of the door fits into this category.

 We hope you've found the above useful.
 If you have any questions or need more information about fitting Urban Front doors into architectural glazing, please contact our office on 01494 778787 or email info@urbanfront.co.uk and we'll be very happy to give you bespoke advice.